andrewrproper/andrewrproper.github.io/pages/contact.md

 header:
   image_fullwidth: contact/2018-10-contact-splash--1600x503.jpg
 title: "Contact"
-meta_title: "Send me a note, to get in touch with me"
+meta_title: "Send me a note, to get in touch with me:"
 subheadline: ""
-teaser: "Send me a note, to get in touch with me"
+teaser: "Send me a note, to get in touch with me:"
 permalink: "contact/"
 ---